makersacademy/rps-challenge/kd_approach.md

 Feature 5:
 The game will choose a random option

-- Server (Pusheen) chooses an option from Rock, Paper, Scissors
+- CPU chooses an option from Rock, Paper, Scissors

 Feature 6: